alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 print(q1)
 ```

 The output is also `[2822]`.

 In addition, we can `dedup(TAG1, TAG2, ...)` to remove duplicates by the composition of several tagged entires.
-For example, the following gremlin sentence counts there are how many different related `(country, forum)` pairs in the graph.
+For example, the following Gremlin sentence counts there are how many different related `(country, forum)` pairs in the graph.

 ```python
 # Count how many different related (country, forum) pairs in the graph